 Volunteer Thailand Projects

-Friends for Asia offers eight different beneficial volunteer projects in the vibrant northern Thailand city of Chiang Mai, and near the beaches and islands of Southern Thailand in Surat Thani.
+Friends for Asia offers many different beneficial volunteer projects in the vibrant northern Thailand city of Chiang Mai.

 Rural Schools Volunteer Project